The Belgian Amiga Club is a group for "Amiga enthusiasts".

 Image: Facebook Monitors

-Fast-forward to today, where our Facebook page has around 200 members, of which 15% are actively involved and attend the annual club meeting.
+Fast-forward to today, where our Facebook page has around 500 members, of which 15% are actively involved and attend the annual club meetings.

-This gathering has always been free of entry fees, all costs for renting and hosting are financed by the chairman himself, and everyone is welcome to join with or without his Amiga alongside.
+These gatherings have always been free of entry fees, everyone is welcome to join with or without his Amiga alongside.

 This is our history in a nutshell, we hope to welcome you on our Facebook page or during our next club meeting.